GoogleCloudPlatform/genai-databases-retrieval-app/README.md

 ![Overview](./architecture.svg)

 This demo contains 3 key parts:
-1. **Application** -- The LLM-based app that acts as orchestrates layer for the interaction with the LLM.
+1. **Application** -- The LLM-based app that acts as the orchestrating layer for the interaction with the LLM.
-1. **Retrieval Service** -- The retrieval service provides the application concrete, discrete actions that allow the LLM to interact with the Database.
+1. **Retrieval Service** -- The retrieval service provides the application with concrete, discrete actions that allow the LLM to interact with the Database.
 1. **Database** -- The database containing the data the LLM can use to answer questions.
 For this application, the database used was intentionally designed